-The School has set procedures in case of an emergency in school, such as a fire or bomb alert when the building needs to be evacuated.
+The school has set procedures in case of an emergency, such as a fire or bomb alert when the building needs to be evacuated.
 These drills are carried out at least once a term.
-All staff and students are familiar with these procedures, and know their own exit route, place of assembly and roll call procedure.
-The Health and Safety coordinator will test fire alarms on weekly bases and record it in the fire precaution.
+All staff and students are familiar with these procedures and know their own exit route, place of assembly, and roll call procedure.
+The Health and Safety coordinator will test fire alarms on a weekly basis and record the results in the fire precaution.

-As soon as the fire alarm sounds all students and adults must stop what they are doing and walk out of the building through the nearest exit, to assembly point.
+As soon as the fire alarm sounds, all students and adults must stop what they are doing and walk out of the building through the nearest exit to the assembly point.

-- The school's procedures for fire and emergency evacuation are located in strategic areas throughout the school.
-Signs are displayed in all hallways. - In case of fire, everyone is expected to proceed to the fire point (at the rear of the playing area). - These procedures will be updated as appropriate. - The log book for the recording and evaluation of practice and evacuation drills is available
+- The school's procedures for fire and emergency evacuation are located in strategic areas throughout the school, and signs are displayed in all hallways. - In case of fire, everyone is expected to proceed to the fire point (at the rear of the playing area). - These procedures will be updated as appropriate. - The log book for the recording and evaluation of practice and evacuation drills is available